 Perry is an active member of the Precast/Prestressed Concrete Institute, where he currently serves on PCI’s Industry Handbook Committee.
 He is also a member of the American Society of Civil Engineers (ASCE), the National Council of Examiners for Engineering & Surveying, and a Charter Member of the Structural Engineering Institute.

-Nelson J. Shaffer serves as Executive Vice President and Regional Vice President for the Florida offices.
-Nelson joined the firm in 1979 and sits on Pennoni’s Executive Committee.
-He has extensive experience in transportation project management and organizational management.
-He is responsible for the operations of five of our Florida offices.
+Nelson J. Shaffer joined the firm in 1979 and he has extensive experience in transportation project management and organizational management.
 Nelson holds a bachelor’s degree in sociology from Western Maryland College (McDaniel) and a master’s degree in transportation engineering from Villanova University.

 Nelson was one of the two original staff members responsible for the creation of the Transportation Technology Division at Pennoni.
 He is familiar with various Departments of Transportation and other transportation agencies’ design regulations and contract procedures, as well as local and federal guidelines for transportation-related requirements.